 That is an ambiguous title.
 But it sounds better than ‘Oil Yer Boots!,’ so it stays.
+Remember to clean your leather!

-That’s why.
 The clean boot is on the right, and you can see what a difference it makes in the condition of the leather.
 Leather needs moisture and protection; after all, it’s still skin.
 Regularly cleaning and oiling leather will keep it from drying out and will extend its life.
 I prefer buying leather over PU or vinyl, as I personally feel the quality and longevity is better.
 But when you buy leather, keeping it clean and protected from water is just part and parcel of the upkeep involved.

 Early spring is the perfect time to clean up leather shoes – whatever product you use will help repel water and will keep the shoes looking nice and clean through all those puddles.